-No one wants to be in debt, but unforeseen circumstances often arise that sees us needing more money than we have at hand.
+No one wants to be in debt, but unforeseen circumstances often arise that find us needing more money than what we have at hand.

 Two big reasons people might find themselves in debt are:

 - A sudden illness – either you or a family member

 One big unforeseen circumstance that is faced by people all over the world and of all walks of life right now is the COVID-19 pandemic.

 As the world tries to cope with the changes in lifestyle, and with businesses coming up with ways in an effort to control the pandemic, there will continue to be an increase in people needing better medical coverage and facing unemployment or a decline in their income.

 As we weather the COVID-19 pandemic, many of us might need to take out a loan to help get us through these tough times.

 And most probably, post COVID-19, people might find themselves struggling to pay back the debts that incurred during this trying period.

 Weathering the COVID-19 pandemic is enough to stress us out already without having to fret about how we are going to get out of debt.

 One debt relief strategy you should consider is debt consolidation.
 This is an especially good strategy if you have multiple loans and are struggling to make the monthly payment for each.